• Mon. Dec 23rd, 2024

 CONTESTING FINES

 Government officials are looking into ways of improving the system to reduce the backlog of unpaid and contested fines.
 The traffic management company along with the police have also noted that there is no formal appeal process in place for drivers that wish to contest their fines.
 This means that drivers either have to pay their fine or attend court to argue their case.
-Several of these fines after time consuming court cases have been revoked allowing drivers to escape penalties through legitimate shortfalls in the traffic camera system.
-Several fines to be issued have also created a huge backlog at most post offices and their late arrival has become another point of contention for drivers looking to contest the fines in court.
-Some of the
+Several of these fines, after time consuming court cases, have been revoked allowing drivers to escape penalties through legitimate shortfalls in the traffic camera system.
+There are also several fines that have been issued, but have created a huge backlog at most post offices, and their late arrival has become another reason for drivers to contest them legally in court.

 Traffic Cameras In Cyprus